Neels-v-Wyk/home-neels-tech/README.md

 1. A `secrets.env` file filled out.
 Copy `example-secrets.env` for a base
 2. terraform
+3. ansible
+4. A Corpse Reviver No. 2

 ### Process
 Currently, all manual setup documentation can be found in `setup/`, it outlines everything you need to do to get the hosts in a usable state and assumes you are starting from scratch.